Text by James Bow.

 In 1968 Metropolitan Toronto still had a two-zone fare system.
 The inverted “T” shape of the City of Toronto, plus just enough of the suburbs to make a smooth, roughly semicircular shape, formed Zone 1; everywhere else was Zone 2.
 So the subway crossed the zone boundary at Jane and Main Street stations.
 But applying the zonal fare system to the subway would have been inconvenient.
 Either passengers would all have had to carry some sort of ticket while riding, or Zone 2 stations would have to use a payment-on-exit system, which would also have constrained the fare structure.

-Instead the TTC elected to make the entire subway, even the parts in Etobicoke and Scarborough, part of Zone 1.
+Instead the TTC elected to make the entire subway, including the parts in Etobicoke and Scarborough, part of Zone 1.
 Passengers living near a suburban subway station and riding downtown would pay only the Zone 1 fare, but those transferring from suburban buses would have to pay for both zones.

 Since the area inside the subway fare barrier was in Zone 1, but the stations’ bus terminals were in Zone 2, the bus terminal had to be outside the barrier in each station.
-(At the boundary stations, Jane and Main Street, Zone 2 buses and Zone 1 buses or streetcars came together.
-Rather than the complexity of separate terminals, a single terminal outside of the station’s fare-paid zone was used in each case.)
-At Royal York and at Main Street stations, the fare booths were placed on the mezzanine level between the bus terminal and the subway platforms.
+At the boundary stations, Jane and Main Street, Zone 2 buses and Zone 1 buses or streetcars came together.
+Rather than the complexity of separate terminals, a single terminal outside of the station’s fare-paid zone was used in both cases.
+At Royal York and Main Street stations, the fare booths were placed on the mezzanine level between the bus terminal and the subway platforms.
 When the zone fare system was eliminated, the TTC moved these fare booths into the bus terminal, between the main entrance and the westernmost bus bay doors.
 This is why the mezzanine levels of Royal York and Main Street stations are especially long.

 Islington had more difficulty in expanding its fare paid zone to include its bus terminals, primarily because the TTC did not want to move the collector booths from their original location.
 The fare barriers were forced to meander in order to separate passengers entering from the street exits from the bus terminals.
 This was solved when the entire fare area was reconfigured and the collector booths moved during renovations in 1996.
 In the case of Old Mill station, buses turned around right outside the main entrance to the station, making the expansion of the fare zone to cover the bus stop impossible.
 A similar problem occurred at Jane station, with the bus terminal and the street entrance being too close to each other to easily separate.
 To the east, Victoria Park and Warden stations were quickly converted to include their bus terminals in their fare paid zones.